 If milk is implicated, then all sources of milk such as butter, cheese, buttermilk, chocolate, cream, ice cream, yoghurt and casein should be avoided and the diet supplemented with calcium and vitamin D. In wheat allergy avoid wheat cereals, crackers, pasta, snacks, bread, malt, sweets and supplement Vitamin B and Iron.
 Wheat allergic children can usually tolerate oats, rye, barley and corn.
 In egg allergy avoid egg white, albumen, egg lecithin, mayonnaise and other hidden sources of egg such as processed foods and batter.
 In severe hen egg allergy, children are sometimes skin tested with dilute (1:10) MMR vaccine although in reality the vaccine is extremely unlikely to contain egg protein.
 Peanuts may be hidden in soups, Chinese foods, marzipan and used as a bulking agent in many processed foods, they can even cross react with peas and beans.
 Soya protein found in infant milk formulas, baked foods, canned tuna, soups and sauces, is another allergen encountered.
 Peanut and soya oils are generally non-allergenic and safe to use in the diet.

-List of Potential Allergenic Food Ingredients to be labelled in EU countries by 2005
+List of Potential Allergenic Food Ingredients to be labelled in UK from December 2014

 - Cereal containing Gluten and products thereof